lsst-sims/MW-Flare/lsst_sims/README.md

 and amplitude using observations of the well-known flaring star GJ 1243 presented in Hawley et al. 2014 (ApJ 797, 121) and provided by Jim Davenport at (http://github.com/jradavenport/GJ1243-Flares).

+To find the FWHM time duration of the flares, we bin the duration versus energy plot from Hawley et al. 2014 (middle panel of Figure 10) into energy bins of 1.0 dex, and fit the duration distribution within each energy bin as a Gaussian.
+To find the durations of our simulated flares, we draw randomly from these Gaussians, based on the energy of the flare.
+This is done in the method `duration_from_energy` in `mdwarf_utils.py`.
+The script `validate_duration.py` validates this process by taking the actual energies of the Hawley et al. 2014 flares, feeding them through `duration_from_energy`, and plotting the resulting distribution of durations against the actual durations in the data.